FAQ -- Answers

 Students applying to our program are NOT required to take the TOEFL.
 Students will take our placement test at the beginning of the semester and will then be placed into the appropriate classes.

 Our program is designed for Beginner, Low Intermediate, High Intermediate, and Advanced students who are interested in preparing for university or improving their English skills.
 Note: Our program starts with the ACADEMIC BEGINNER.
-Beginners in Loyola's ELLP must be able to hold daily simple converstaions, write at the sentence level, and read shorter articles or excerpts.
-For a full explanation, see Classes/Levels.
+Beginners in Loyola's ELLP must be able to hold daily simple conversations, write at the sentence level, and read shorter articles or excerpts.
+For a full explanation, see IEP (Intensive English Program).

 Once you have submitted all of the required documents, you will typically know of your acceptance within 72 hours.
 We will send you a verification email as well as an official letter in the mail.